sachin8600/Semantic-Shortcode/readme.txt

 = How to use shortcode =

-In detail of shortcode display in document.html file in plugin folder

-OR

-In admin dashboard menu "Sematic Sortcode" here also detail of shortcode
+In admin dashboard menu as "Sematic Sortcode" here also details of shortcodes